Steps for Meeting and Maintaining Standard Requirements

 How many acres can a single form cover?

-One assessment form can be used for most contiguous sites, though more than one form may be needed for sites that have both upland and wetland plant communities that are significantly different in their composition, or sites that occur at multiple locations, when each site is greater than 20 acres including perimeter acreage.
+One assessment form can be used for most contiguous sites, though more than one form may be needed for sites that have varying soil conditions across the site and/or upland and wetland plant communities that are significantly different in their composition, or sites that occur at multiple locations, when each site is greater than 20 acres including perimeter acreage.

 For the “Project Planning Assessment Form”, where can I find more information about determining if the genetic origin of seed is within 175 miles?